 Despite closures of mega bookstore chains as well as small independents and the rise of eBooks and online shopping, Josh was able to develop his passion for books into a successful business buying, selling, and trading books from a brick and mortar retail space.
 Since 2005, The Last Bookstore has become the largest book and record store in California and one of the largest independent bookstores in the world.
 There are over 250,000 new and used books on two floors, including an art & rare book annex, and tens of thousands of vinyl records and graphic novels.
 Most importantly, Josh enjoys the work (not easy to sort and organize thousands of books every day), and he’s created a unique place for the printed word to thrive and book lovers to explore.

-Despite predictions of the inevitable death of independent bookstores in the US, many are alive and doing quite well.
+Despite predictions of the inevitable death of independent bookstores, many are alive and doing quite well.
 The bookstore scene around the world is mixed, but they’re still treasured in communities, and in a number of European countries, independent counts have remained consistent in the last decade.
 For example, France, where laws protect against predatory pricing, bookstores in Paris can be found just about every other city block, including the famous English-language shop “Shakespeare and Company”, open 7 days a week.

 Inspired to browse a local bookstore?

 Use Indie Bookstore Finder to locate US independent bookstores in your area